TheOdinProject/curriculum/new_org/web_development_101/project_html_css.md

 * *Your solution here...*

 ## Additional Resources

+If you still feel shaky on your understanding of HTML and CSS, that's okay!
+You don't need to be an expert by any means yet.
+These resources should help if you want to shore up your understanding of things:

 * Watch all the [free HTML videos](http://teamtreehouse.com/library/websites/html/introduction) from Treehouse and take the quiz.
 * Check out the [quickie CSS introduction](http://teamtreehouse.com/library/websites/build-a-simple-website/website-basics/introduction-to-css) from the same people as well.